 First of all – you don’t need a new camera.
 These photography tips do not cost you a cent, you do not have to buy anything, on the contrary, they may even improve your image cash register a bit and you will get rid of unnecessary ballast.
-You will see, if you consistently implement and follow these tips, you have enough to do -)
+You will see, if you consistently implement and follow these tips in 2021, you have enough to do -)

 The good news is – these photography tips are – just like my article about the beginner mistakes – not technical “how-to” tips, I don’t want to call them the “best tricks” and nevertheless – or just because of that – you will learn a lot if you heartily.